 Park City Mountain Village has Jupiter Peak, with an elevation of 9,980 feet (3,042 meters), and is accessed by the McConkey Express lift.
 The second peak on the Mountain Village side is Guardsman Peak at an elevation of 10,026 feet (3,056 meters) and is accessible via the Jupiter Lift.

 On the Canyons Village side, you have Desolation Peak, with an elevation of 9,990 feet (3,045 meters) and serviced by the 9990 Express lift.
-And the fourth is Murdock Bowl at 9,365 feet (2,854 meters) and accessed via the Super Condor Express lift.
+The fourth is Murdock Bowl at 9,365 feet (2,854 meters) and accessed via the Super Condor Express lift.

 What’s the vertical drop of Park City?